What are your marketing resolutions for 2018? If “focusing more on existing customers” isn’t on your list, you might want to scribble that one down.

 Not only will they continue to buy from your brand, but loyal customers will acquire new customers for you.
 Sixty-five percent of US online shoppers demonstrate loyalty to brands by purchasing more products or services, according to a Wunderman study.
 Another 61% show their loyalty by recommending the brand to friends and family.

 So, how do you turn a one-time customer into a loyal advocate?
-Here are seven ways intelligent content can support this effort.
+Here are six ways intelligent content can support this effort.

 - Treat them like VIPs with exclusive updates.

 Everyone loves feeling like an insider, so give your customers that privilege.
 Let them be the first to know when you have a new product launching, or when an item they love is finally back in stock.